Erduyta/sc2-micro-cringe/README.md

-bot_ = all knowledge from not sc2 playground, to train bot_env, to test model go *f* yourself
+bot_ = all knowledge from not sc2 playground, to train bot_env, to test model go *fuck* yourself